hannydevelop/Ruststuff/src/Rusty/Rusty1.md

 ![Cover Image](images/netlify5.png)

-[Attach an Image showing arroes of search botton and navbar]

 ## Installing and Setting-up Mdbook

 Installing mdbook is the first step to get started with generating documentation for your product.
 To install mdbook, you first need to have [Rust installed](https://www.rust-lang.org/tools/install) in your working environment.
 Now, run the command below, to install mdbook.